 A whole slew of new books were announced last week at New York Comic Con.
 The exact figure comes somewhere close to the amount of Slave Leia’s that were cosplayed.
 I of course have no source for that little factoid, but it just seems right.
 Anyways, take the jump for two new series coming from Marvel in 2013.

 This week and last, the Major Spoilers Crew has taken a look at the Tim Sale/Jeph Loeb Marvel team-ups with color themes.
 So we wonder, what is the best of the Marvel “color” books?
+VOTE!

+If you were still trying to figure out Marvel’s cryptic teaser image, you don’t have to burn anymore brain cells as it’s been announced that Jeph Loeb and Ed McGuinness are bringing Cable back in Cable Reborn.
 Marvel’s EIC Axel Alonso believes that Cable will be one of “breakout” Marvel characters of 2012, and Loeb is just happy to be back doing one of the characters that worked on when he first came to Marvel, back in the day (the early 1990s) when comics were still “on paper,” as he jokingly put it.
 You’re going to have to wait a

 If you didn’t see her pictures scattered across the Intardwebz already this past week, here’s Major Spoilers’ Cosplay Girl Victoria’s gallery of images from the San Diego Comic Con.